Advanced Tutorial

 , and a new window will open.
 Specify the path to the EPicker executable file using the epicker

-field; you can use epicker.sh
+field; use epicker.sh

-will result in more particles, max num
+results in more particles, max num

 sets the maximum allowed number of particles to pick, and min dist